 If you’ve read previous Inside DIO blogs on archaeology, you’ll have already come across Operation Nightingale, but in summary it’s a programme which sees wounded, injured and sick military personnel and veterans taking part in archaeological digs on the Defence estate.
 They are supported in this by professional archaeologists from DIO, from universities and from private companies.

-My name's Dickie Bennett, and in my former life, I was a Royal Marines Commando, a job that I had wanted to do since before I can remember.
+In my former life, I was a Royal Marines Commando, a job that I had wanted to do since before I can remember.
 I enjoyed nothing more than going in the field or deploying on operations, knowing that, I was doing my part to ensure the safety and security of others.
 Several incidents in Afghanistan unfortunately cut my career short after 17 years.

 I decided to participate in an Operation Nightingale project on the recommendation of a friend.
 I’ve always had a real interest in archaeology and history but it was about as far away from my skill set as you could get.
 That fateful decision to participate was a fork in the road for me and led to a fulfilling new career in heritage and veteran’s wellbeing.
 It was a route that I didn’t know existed - you could argue that it still doesn’t really exist, as we are pioneering the route as we go.